Aqueum/UFS-NeighborhoodMap/README.md

 Can Udacity add a badge here..?

 # License
-This is an assessed project, but also may be furher developed to help a local community interest company, as such **all rights are reserved**, feel free to [contact me](http://www.aqueum.com/contact/) if you have any questions.
+This is an assessed project, but also may be further developed to help a local community interest company, as such **all rights are reserved**, feel free to [contact me](http://www.aqueum.com/contact/) if you have any questions.